buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PodcastShowEN.md

 # Podcast Show: Dimension Minus Zero One Hundred and Forty-eight

+## Logline

-***Format:** A mix between The Eric Andre Show and podcasts in the style of “let's pretend we know something and are fucking experts in these fields.”*
+An improvised mix of "The Eric Andre Show," "Between Two Ferns," and podcasts in the style of "Let's pretend we know something and we're fucking experts in everything" — with references, metaphorical subtext, unpredictable absurdity, and unapologetically dark, bad humor (nope).

 ## Script